Hayden Panettiere: 2000s: Breakthrough with Heroes and music

-Panettiere was nominated for a Grammy Award in 1999 for A Bug's Life.
-In 2004, she recorded a song entitled "My Hero Is You" with a video for the Disney Channel film she starred in, Tiger Cruise, and "Someone Like You", a duet with Watt White for another film, The Dust Factory (also with an accompanying video).
-The next year she recorded a song entitled "I Fly" for the Disney film Ice Princess in which she also co-starred.
-She recorded a song for the Hollywood Records compilation Girl Next (2006) and another song entitled "Go to Girl" for Girl Next 2 (2007).
-Also in 2007, she sang the national anthem at A Capitol Fourth and recorded a cover for "Cruella De Vil" for Disneymania 5, "Try" for the Bridge to Terabithia soundtrack and a ballad called "I Still Believe" for Cinderella III: A Twist in Time.
+Panettiere often sang the soundtracks for the films in which she also starred.
+She was nominated for a Grammy Award in 1999 for A Bug's Life Read-Along.
+In 2004, she recorded "My Hero Is You" for Tiger Cruise and "Someone Like You", a duet with Watt White for The Dust Factory (both also with accompanying videos).
+The following year, she recorded "I Fly" for Ice Princess.
+She recorded a song for the Hollywood Records compilation Girl Next (2006) and another song titled "Go to Girl" for Girl Next 2 (2007).
+Also in 2007, she sang the U.S. National Anthem at A Capitol Fourth and recorded a cover for "Cruella De Vil" for Disneymania 5, "Try" for the Bridge to Terabithia soundtrack, and a ballad titled "I Still Believe" for Cinderella III: A Twist in Time.